IUS-CS/c346-fa23-project-mentats/doc/sprint1.md

 Points | Story
 -------|--------
+3      | As a user, I would like a sign up form for the app.
+2      | As a user, I would like a login form for the app.
-5      | As a user, I want...
+5      | As a user, I would like to a well designed home page after opening the app.
-8      | As an administrator, I want... so I can ...
+6      | As a user, I would like to be able to login after connecting to the app.
+10      | As a user, I would like to change my login details, and have my login details persist as I'm using the app.